• Follow Us

 Success!
 Your request has been sent and a representative will be in contact soon.

-2025 Indian Medical Association Queensland (IMAQ)-AMA Queensland Foundation Medical Student Scholarship recipient and sixth year James Cook University (JCU) student, awarded under the Sponsor one Student (SoS) program.
+2025 Indian Medical Association Queensland (IMAQ)-AMA Queensland Foundation Medical Student Scholarship (SOS) recipient and now James Cook University (JCU) doctor.

 Final year medical student Ann Vincent has faced considerable personal and health related challenges on her path to becoming a doctor.